Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States

 When the distance measures are calculated, $d_{Bi}$ will therefore be suppressed for objects with larger $p_T$ and hence these objects become more likely to be classified as jets.
 For low $p_T$ objects, $d_{Bi}$ is enhanced and so these are more likely to be combined with a near neighbour, thus increasing the spread of constituents in the eventual jet.

+In this approach, the clustering process is modified, so that one can more efficiently avoid events with very wide jets at low $p_T$.
+The parameter $\rho$ can be optimised to obtain the maximum desired sensitivity.
+Similarly, this can be done for other parameters too, such as $R_{max/min}$, which are cut offs for the maximun and minimum allowed $R_{\text{eff}}$, i.e., if a jet has $R_{\text{eff}} > R_{max}$, it is overwritten and set to $R_{\text{eff}} = R_{max}$ and equivalently for $R_{min}$.

-We hypothesise therefore that, in multijet signal events where one might expect signal $b$-jets with a wide spread of different $p_T$'s, a variable-$R$ reconstruction procedure could improve upon the performance of traditional fixed $R$ routines.
+In multijet signal events where one might expect signal $b$-jets with a wide spread of different $p_T$'s, we hypothesise that a variable-$R$ reconstruction procedure could improve upon the performance of traditional fixed-$R$ routines.
 In particular, using a variable-$R$ alleviates the balancing act of finding a single fixed cone size that suitably engulfs all of the radiation inside a jet, without sweeping up too much outside `junk'.